Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Aarakocra.md

     \ or range 30/120 ft., one target.
 Hit: dice:1d6 + 2|text(5) (1d6 + 2) piercing\
     \ damage."
   "name": "Javelin"
-- "desc": "Five aarakocra within 30 feet of each other can magically summon an [air\
+- "desc": "Five aarakocra within 30 feet of each other can magically summon an [[5.
+Mechanics/Bestiary/Elemental/Air Elemental.md|air\
-    \ elemental](compendium/bestiary/elemental/air-elemental.md).
+    \ elemental]].
 Each of the five\
     \ must use its action and movement on three consecutive turns to perform an aerial\
     \ dance and must maintain [[/5.
 Mechanics/Rules/Conditions.md#concentration|concentration]]\
     \ while doing so (as if concentrating on a spell).
 When all five have finished\